 Recommended tire pressure for Karma is determined by the manufacturer based on its characteristics and original equipment tire sizes.
 You can find Karma recommended tire pressure in owner's manual or on a tire placard on the side of driver's door or door jam.
 Karma tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).
 Keep in mind that tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not necessarily the recommended tire pressure for Karma.
-Your Karma may also have different recommended tire pressure settings for front and rear tires, especially if equipped with staggered tires.
+Karma may have different recommended tire pressure settings for front and rear tires, especially if equipped with staggered tires.

-Karma tire pressure fluctuates with ambient temperatures, so during winter when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
-Some vehicle manufacturers may recommend inflating tires 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Karma tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+During winter Karma tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Never overinflate above psi indicated on tire sidewall.
-Make sure to check tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
 Consult owner's manual for recommended winter tire pressure for Karma.

 Karma Car Tire Pressure